 Room N155 | Women of all ages are invited

-Class Setup: Group of less than ten people meets around conference table
+Class Setup: Group of about ten people meets around conference table

 Women of all ages and stages of life, single or married, are invited to join Sisters for open discussion of topics relating to faith, world religions and community.
 Our programming is much like that of a book club; we select books from well known Christian authors (generally nonfiction) which we can use as a basis for discussion and reflection.